This recipe has been a long time coming.

 *You can easily remove the tofu from this dish to keep the recipe soy-free!
 Other protein options could include crushed peanuts/nuts, serving the dish over quinoa, or even sprinkling on some hemp seeds.

-*Nutrition information is a rough estimate for 1/2 of the recipe without additional garnishes or toppings.
+*Nutrition information is a rough estimate calculated without additional garnishes or toppings.

 *This recipe is Pad Thai-inspired and not authentic.
 It is my healthier take on a classic dish I love and am always looking for ways to recreate.